ThayTamPhap/phaps/e2/README.md

-## Soft-matching shortcuts
+## Two-phrase-matching shortcuts

-Example of hard shortcuts (scs for short) typing bd    bắt đầu bg    bao giờ bgm   bây giờ mình blm   ba-la-mật
+Example of typical shortcuts (scs for short) typing bd    bắt đầu bg    bao giờ bgm   bây giờ mình blm   ba-la-mật

+[ PROBLEM: ]

-PROBLEM: hard-to-remember over 100+ scs.
+hard-to-remember over 100+ scs.
 Not suggestion so easily to wrong type word-in-your-head with pre-defined sc. e.g: word-in-your-head "chính xác", you typed 'cx' then you got "cảm xúc" :'(

-Create hard scs also requires considerable time to check for duplication and create / change scs manually.
+scs requires considerable time to check for duplication and create / change scs manually.

-SOLUTION: soft-matching shortcuts
+[ SOLUTION: two-phrase-matching ]

-Rule#1: use only first syllabel char => very easy to remember and can be generated automatically
+\#1: use only first syllabel char => very easy to remember and can be generated automatically

-Rule#2: show suggested words while typing so no mis-match with word-in-your-head and words that machine know.
+\#2: show suggested words while typing so no mis-match with word-in-your-head and words that machine know.
 Suggested words are extracted from bi-gram, tri-gram and 4-gram built from a text corpus and sorted by word frequency corelated with already typed syllables ...